-In the wake of the COVID-19 pandemic and an increase in remote work, my old way of communicating seemed so easy.
+In the wake of the COVID-19 pandemic and an increase in remote work, our old way of communicating seemed so easy.

 We were going to our offices.
 In-person meetings were the norm, you could quickly pop into someone’s office for a chat, and “working from home” was something you only did out of necessity.